-Community Outreach - In 1997, the Medical University of South Carolina launched a significant new effort referred to as the Healthy South Carolina Initiative with the goal of improving the health and well being of the community.
+The Medical University of South Carolina has a long history of community partnerships that promote health and reduce the risk of illness and disease class="A6".
+In 1997, the Medical University of South Carolina launched a significant new effort referred to as the Healthy South Carolina Initiative with the goal of improving the health and well being of the community.
 Under this broad banner, 28 separate projects were funded to address particular health concerns with an emphasis on vulnerable populations.
-The Healthy South
+Our community based partnerships are currently led through the Center for Community Health Partnerships (CCHP) and S.C.
+Clinical and Translational (SCTR) Institute Community Engagement Program.